fbpx

 DON’T Use a Personal Account for Client Transactions

 You may see other blogs recommending that you use a Personal account for business transactions to avoid the merchant fees, but this is against PayPal’s Terms of Service and can result in your account being limited or locked if you attempt it.
-It’s best to adhere to PayPal’s terms and avoid any risk to your PayPal account.
+It’s best to adhere to PayPal’s Terms of Service and avoid any risk to your PayPal account.

 How to Calculate PayPal Fees